 - Place your pumpkin in the refrigerator over night

 Pumpkins for cooking are usually smaller than the typical Jack-O-Lantern variety.
 They contain a sweeter flesh that is less water and will work better for your favorite recipes.

 Pumpkins can be baked, roasted, steamed, boiled, or made into your favorite sweet treats!
 Pumpkins are low in calories but high in healthy fibers, Vitamin A, and potassium.
 Don’t forget about those savory pumpkin seeds!
 Try the Kakai Pumpkin variety, Snack Jack, Baby Bear next time you make roasted pumpkin seeds.
 You can figure that one pound of raw, untrimmed pumpkin will yield around one cup of finished pumpkin puree.
 A 5 pound pumpkin will make roughly two 9 inch pies.

 If you plan to store your pumpkin, heavier is better!
-Pick pumpkins that feel heavy for their size, ensuring a good amount of flesh inside.
-A fatter pumpkin will sweeten over a few months of storage.
+Pick pumpkins that feel heavy for their size.
+A higher fleshed pumpkin will sweeten over a few months of storage.